Four Square / Two Square Rules

 THEY HIT THE BALL OVERHAND

-- The ball bounces from your square to outside the boundries of the court
+- The ball bounces from your square to outside the boundaries of the court

 - The ball bounces from your square to another player’s square without you be able to touch it.